 Should I dispute a takedown?

 If you aren’t absolutely sure that your material doesn’t infringe copyright, speak to an attorney before sending a DMCA counter notice.
 Knowing, material misrepresentations about mistaken removal or access restriction can make you liable to us, the one who filed the takedown notice, copyright owners, and licensees, all for significant damages, including costs and attorneys’ fees.
 A lawyer can help you decide if you should file a counter notice, and if so, help you prepare it correctly.
-We cannot.
+We can’t.

 How do I dispute a takedown?